-Growing up I remember seeing those old time crocks that adorned many European-American homes.
+Growing up I remember seeing those old-time crocks that adorned many European-American homes.
 The crocks were used for fermenting vegetables that grow in every garden.

 You better believe that they were filled with cabbage and stored away under the countertops until they were bubbling away.
 Fermented foods are deeply rooted in the necessity to store food for longer periods of times without refrigeration.
-Cabbage was natures answer to the perfect food to take on this challenge.
+The cabbage was natures answer to the perfect food to take on this challenge.